GDF ditches monopoly past, invests in growth markets

-PARIS (Reuters) - GDF Suez GSZ.PA, with its traditional European business under pressure, plans to focus investment on power production in fast-growing emerging economies and on Europe’s shift to renewables and energy efficiency.
+PARIS, Feb 27 (Reuters) - GDF Suez, with its traditional European business under pressure, plans to focus investment on power production in fast-growing emerging economies and on Europe’s shift to renewables and energy efficiency.

 The French former gas and power monopoly plans to invest 9 to 10 billion euros per year in the next three years, of which only 2.5 billion to maintain existing assets, with a focus on small to medium-size acquisitions.
 In 2013, GDF invested 7.5 billion euros.